 By that time, it is already noon, she’ll spend the next couple of hours in back-to-back weekly planning meetings.

-With a digital twin of the supply chain, which is a digital replica of the physical realities such as capacity and resource constraints with real-time data flows from vendors and 3PLs, crises like these can be managed more proactively by:
+A digital twin of the supply chain is a digital replica of the physical realities such as capacity and resource constraints with real-time data flows from vendors and 3PLs.
+It can manage crises like these more proactively by: